washu-satellite/website/README.md

 If you would like to change the contents of the homepage, team page, or projects, edit the files under `/const/content/`.

 All changes made to this repo will appear on the site within a day after periodic deployments.
+The hobby repo from which deployments are triggered can be found here: [github.com/nathanielhayman/ws-website](https://github.com/nathanielhayman/ws-website/tree/master).

 If your changes are not appearing on the production site, please contact the CSW (Nate Hayman)